student-hub/chatbot/Readme.md

 ## Introduction

-<p>Polly is a multilingual chatbot that will interact with students at the at the Faculty of Automatic Control and Computer Science (POLITEHNICA University of Bucharest).
+<p>Polly is a multilingual chatbot that will interact with students at the Faculty of Automatic Control and Computer Science (POLITEHNICA University of Bucharest).
 It will answer their frequently asked questions or various common problems in a student's life, such as "When does my course start and end?".
 Students will be able to chat with Polly through the ACS-UPB app.</p>

 ## Setup